brillout/wildcard-api/docs/readme.template.md

    </summary>

    The `getApiHttpResponse()` function
-   lets you build the HTTP response of an API request, which allows you to integrate Wildcard with any server framework.
+   returns the HTTP response of API requests.
+   By using `getApiHttpResponse()` you can integrate Wildcard with any server framework.
    In fact, the Express/Koa/Hapi middlewares are tiny wrappers around `getApiHttpResponse()`.

    ~~~js